-Curfew in Letang following death of police constable in a clashThe constable was stabbed in the neck as a mob of locals, gathered at a school in Morang where a girl student had accused a teacher of sexual harassment, clashed with police.
+Curfew in Letang following death of police constable in a clashThe police personnel was stabbed in the neck as a mob of locals, gathered at a school in Morang where a girl student had accused a teacher of sexual harassment, clashed with police.

-The Morang District Administration Office has issued an indefinite curfew order in and around Kherwa of Letang beginning 7am on Monday following a violent clash that took the life of a police constable on Sunday.
+The Morang District Administration Office has issued an indefinite curfew order in and around Kherwa of Letang in Morang district beginning 7am on Monday, following a violent clash that took the life of a police constable on Sunday.

-Police constable Urmila Shrestha, who was deployed at Shiksha Bikas Secondary School in Kheruwa on Sunday to arrest a teacher accused of sexually harassing a girl student, was stabbed with a sharp weapon during the clash with an irate mob of locals.
+Police Constable Urmila Shrestha, who was deployed at Shiksha Bikas Secondary School in Kheruwa on Sunday to arrest a teacher accused of sexually harassing a girl student, was stabbed with a sharp weapon during a clash with an irate mob of locals.

-“Constable Shrestha died in a mob attack while trying to arrest the accused,” he said.
-“She was stabbed in the neck with a sharp object, likely a knife.”
+“Constable Shrestha died in a mob attack while trying to arrest the accused,” said Dahal, “She was stabbed in the neck with a sharp object, likely a knife.”

-A 12-year-old girl had informed the school administration on Sunday that a 56-year-old Social Studies teacher came to her house on Friday, during the festival of Holi, and sexually assaulted her.
+A 12-year-old student had accused her school teacher of sexual harassment.
+According to the student, the 56-year-old Social Studies teacher came to her house on Friday, during the festival of Holi, and sexually harassed her.

-Following the victim’s complaint, a meeting between teachers and guardians was called at the school premises.
-The meeting decided that the accused be handed over to the police for further action.
+Following the victim’s complaint, a meeting was called at the school premises between teachers and guardians.
+The meeting decided that the accused teacher be handed over to the police for further action.
 The teachers had called the police to the school premises fearing mob violence against the accused.

-According to CDO Dahal, a total of 28 people, including 16 police personnel, have sustained injuries and are receiving treatment at various hospitals across the district.
+According to Dahal, a total of 28 people including 16 police personnel have sustained injuries and are receiving treatment at various hospitals across the district.